In my research, I explore the key phenomena of power and power shifts in international relations.

-In my research, I explore the phenomena of power and power shifts in international relations.
-In particular, I am interested in soft power, its conceptualization, its effects as well as its premier instruments (including cultural and personal diplomacy) on the global stage.
-My book Soft Power: The Forces of Attraction in International Relations (Springer International, 2020), winner of the 2021 ifa Research Award on Foreign Cultural Policy, is dedicated to these issues — establishing a taxonomy of soft power and charting a methodological roadmap for its empirical study.
+In particular, I am interested in soft power, its conceptualization, effects, and practice on the global stage.
+My book Soft Power: The Forces of Attraction in International Relations (Springer International, 2020), winner of the 2021 ifa Research Award on Foreign Cultural Policy, is dedicated to these issues.
+It traces the origins of soft power, proposes a taxonomy to grasp a notoriously vague concept, and charts a methodological roadmap for its empirical study.

 Furthermore, I focus on U.S. foreign affairs, transatlantic relations, and the U.S. presidency.
 My recent book Soft Power and the Future of US Foreign Policy (Manchester University Press, 2023) connects these two fields of research.